 Most doctors recommend that you wait until the first day of your missed period before taking a home pregnancy test.
 A missed period is usually one of the first signs of pregnancy.
 This is usually around two weeks after conception.
 However, some tests are more sensitive than others and can be taken earlier.
 Concentrations of hCG are reported in milliInternational Units (mIU) or amounts equal to 1/1000th of an IU per milliliter.
 A pregnancy test with a sensitivity of 20 IU/L is more sensitive than one with 50 IU/L.

-A blood test administered by your doctor is more sensitive than the early home tests and can be taken between seven and twelve days after you conceive. ( It is possible that these tests can be done too early and show a false negative result.)
+A blood test administered by your doctor is more sensitive than the early home tests and can be taken between 7 and 12 days after you conceive.
+(It is possible that these tests can be done too early and show a false negative result.)
 If you receive a negative result and still do not start your period, another test should be done.

 How accurate are home tests?